tueimage/8dm50-machine-learning/README.md

 ## Lectures and assignments

-**IMPORTANT: All materials tagged with (*tentative*)  are not updated from the previous edition of the course and might change for this edition.
-However, any changes made will not be substantial and you can still use the materials to get an early peek at the content.**
+**IMPORTANT: The course is lightly restructured from the 2021 edition.
+However, the materials (lectrue slides and practical work assignments) will largely be unchanged.
+The materials from the 2021 edition of the course are available [here](legacy/2021).

 * [Introduction slides](lectures/intro.pdf)